Depending upon where you are in the process, you may have done some of the items on this list. Skip them. Be

 Focus on your unique skill

-Even as finals approach, stay in touch with whatever it is that sets you apart from others.
+Even if school heats up and time gets short, stay in touch with whatever it is that sets you apart from others.
 Military academies like that side of you.
 They want to know you can do everything, not just academics and sports.

 Be a leader